Going Back to School for a Career Change

 $ 550

-The last fifty years of research in experimental psychology has shown that we may not understand our minds as well as we think we do; however, we can reveal a world of hidden thoughts when we observe our minds through the science of implicit bias.
+The last fifty years of research in experimental psychology has shown that we may not understand our minds as well as we think we do; however, we can reveal a world of hidden thoughts that shape our decisions.

-Implicit bias refers to judgments made without conscious awareness about a person.
-Developed and taught by Harvard Professor Mahzarin Banaji, this course begins with the premise that implicit bias is a feature of all human minds.
+Developed and taught by Harvard Professor Mahzarin Banaji, this course begins with the premise that all human minds contain blind spots due to hidden bias.
 The first step to recognizing the impact of bias and making better decisions at work is a willingness to examine your own thoughts and behaviors with scientific curiosity.

 Harvard Online